ejhammond/react-responsive-system/README.md

 ### 1. Define your breakpoints in JS

-Create a new file (recommended, but not required) called `responsiveSystem.js/ts` and configure the lib.
+To keep things organized, folks often create a new file called `responsiveSystem.js/ts` where they'll configure Responsive System.

-The first step is to define your breakpoints in JS:
+No matter where you choose to keep the configuration, the first step is to define your breakpoints in JS:

 ```js
 /* responsiveSystem.js/ts */